ShiiRochi/react-callable/README.md

     - [Dynamic Root](#3---dynamic-root)
     - [Plain callable](#4---plain-callable)

-## WARNING: WIP
-This repository still in `work in progress` state.
-If you have found some errors, please create issue and describe what version you're currently using and what error you have received.

 # Why?
-Even when there is a very interesting package like ```react-confirm```, I wanted to reinvent bicycle and create another interpretation of a library, allowing you, me and everybody else to create callable components.
+There are already a few libs that allows you to do the same things, however...this lib proposes another approach to the matter.
+It is another interpretation of a library, that allows you to create callable components.

-However, the main purpose of that library is to allow the creation of any type of components, i.e. modal dialogs, messages on different sides of a screen, tooltips, popovers and so on.
+Main purpose of that library is to allow the creation of any type of components.
+In ideal, that means, that you're able to create your own callable modal dialogs, messages on different screensides, tooltips, popovers and so on.

-Actually, it does not mean, that react-callable will do all the stuff.
+It does not mean, that react-callable will do all the stuff.
 It just gives some sort of help.

 ## Concept
 When imagine what can be done, I made up 5 concepts to be reached.